touchlab/KMMBridge/docs/GitHubCI.md

 ```

 For this to work you'll need to make sure you use the ssh address of your repo in the KMM Bridge config block, not the `https` address.
-If you need to access your podspec repo over HTTPS see [CocoapodsCIHttps.md](#CocoapodsCIHttps)

 ```kotlin
 kmmbridge {